Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 Where:
 - $R$ is the earth's radius (mean radius = 6,371 km).

 In our analysis, a circle is drawn with a radius equivalent to 400 meters around tourist spots in Taipei.
-The decision of the length lies upon the common standard, as 400 meters are widely accepted as a conventional walking distance.
-We mark all the public toilets in the provided range of circle and calculate the average number of public toilets within the area, and thus come up with a unique index that has not yet been touched upon, in the pursuit of the goal that this index can be utilized an a parameter for urban planning outside of Taipei.
+The decision of the length lies upon the common standard, as 400-meter is widely accepted as a conventional walking distance.
+We mark all the public toilets in the provided range of circles and calculate the average number of public toilets within the area, and thus come up with a unique index that has not yet been touched upon, in the pursuit of the goal that this index can be utilized as a parameter for urban planning outside of Taipei.
+For the demonstration, the package called folium plays an essential role in our data visualization, we create a html file to showcase our results with markers of tourists spots in Taipei as well as surrounding public toilets.

 **sample code executed in python**
 ```python